-Dr. Chan Cho Chak, John, Dr. Li Kwok Po, David, Mr. Fung Daniel Richard and Dr. Cheng Mo Chi, Moses have served the Board of the Company for more than nine years.
-They have clearly demonstrated their willingness to exercise independent judgement and to provide objective challenges to the management.
-There is no evidence that length of tenure is having an adverse impact on their independence.
+Dr. Chan Cho Chak, John, Dr. Li Kwok Po, David, Mr. Fung Daniel Richard and Dr. Cheng Mo Chi, Moses have served on the Board of the Company for more than nine years.
+They have clearly demonstrated their willingness to exercise independent judgement and to provide objective opinion to the management.
+There is no evidence that length of tenure is having any adverse impact on their independence.
 The Board therefore considers that Dr. Chan, Dr. Li, Mr. Fung and Dr. Cheng remain independent, notwithstanding the length of their tenure.

 The Board meets regularly to discuss the overall strategy as well as the operation and financial performance of the Company, and to review and approve the Company’s annual, interim and quarterly results.
 During the year, seven Board meetings were held and attendance of each Director at the Board meetings is set out in the section headed “Board and Committees Meetings” of this report.